"How long will you put off going in to take possession of the land, that the LORD, the God of your fathers, has given you?"

 In verse 23, Jesus endorses tithing.
 The NLT says, "You are careful to tithe even the tiniest income from your herb gardens, but you ignore the more important aspects of the law—justice, mercy, and faith.
 You should tithe, yes, but do not neglect the more important things."

-Jesus plainly says, in verse 34, "I send you prophets and wise men and scribes."
+Jesus plainly says, in verse 34, "I am sending you prophets and wise men and teachers of religious law."
 Jesus is declaring Himself as the One who sent prophets, wise men, and scribes.
 The people of that day were without excuse because Jesus repeatedly said and did things to declare Himself God in the flesh.
 He was no hypocrite; His words matched His action.